 Following our Declaration of a Climate Emergency on 10 July 2019, the Council formed the Climate Emergency Working Group to advise on the development of Merton’s Climate Strategy & Action Plan.
 Having informed the Climate Strategy & Action Plan which was approved by Council on 18 November 2020, the Climate Emergency Working Group has completed its purpose and has been closed to be replaced by Merton’s Climate Action Group.
 This page provides a summary of the Climate Emergency Working Groups contributions.

 The purpose of the Climate emergency working group

-Made up of around 15 individuals, the Working Group will act as a conduit for the residents, businesses and services of the London Borough of Merton.
-Working Group Members will gather evidence and ideas which will contribute to the formation of the Action Plan.
-They will work constructively to identify priority actions and provide high quality comments on the proposed Action Plan for Cabinet.
+Made up of around 15 individuals, the Working Group was formed to act as a conduit for the residents, businesses and services of the London Borough of Merton.
+Over the course of several months, the Working Group gathered evidence and ideas which contributed to the formation of Merton's Climate Strategy and Action Plan.

 Working group members

-The Working Group is formed of a range of individuals who are offering their time, experience and specific knowledge of climate change issues to make up a diverse panel.
+The Working Group was formed of a range of individuals who offered their time, experience and specific knowledge of climate change issues to make up a diverse panel: